juano2310/CarND-Behavioral-Cloning-P3-Juan/readme.md

 ## Epochs and Validation
-I shuffled the samples
+* I shuffled the samples.
-For validation purposes 20% of the training data was held back.
+* For validation purposes 20% of the training data was held back.
-After few epochs (15) the validation and training loss settle.
+* After few epochs (15) the validation and training loss settle.
-I used an Adam optimizer for training.
+* I used an Adam optimizer for training.
 All training was performed at the fastest graphics setting.
-After the first review of the project I added ModelCheckpoint() to save after each epoch only when there is progress.
+* After the first review of the project I added ModelCheckpoint() to save after each epoch only when there is progress.
-I also generated a graph to visualize the output.
+* I also generated a graph to visualize the output.

 ![img](images/model.png)